About

 1: I am unaware of different perspectives and stakeholder needs.

-6: I have strong awareness of various perspectives and stakeholder needs.
+6: I have a strong awareness of various perspectives and stakeholder needs.

 1